deepaksahu91/MVCInterview/README.md

 	Understanding the requirements of client & Preparing the project design document and requirement document.
 	Well versed in user interface design ,coding and writing stored procedure.
 	Coding and unit testing of forms and modules
+	Having Expertise in writing Expressions,formatting,sorting,grouping on various Rdlc & Crystal Report.Sheduled subscription,data        driven subscription & Sheduled Reports with multiple delivery method & deploying.
-	Deploying software at client side and solving their queries or problems 
+	Deploying software at client side and solving their queries or problems.

 WORK EXPERIENCE
 Current Employer	: Atlas Systems, Bangalore (May 2013 to  till date) Position		: Software Engineer